The Impact of COVID-19 on Working Class Americans

 All responses related to this survey are anonymized; only survey responses will be disclosed.
 At no point will consumer’s personal information will ever be disclosed.

-Data was collected from US adults between March 10 & April 26, 2020 via Fluent’s portfolio of owned and operated media properties.
-Results are specific to the Fluent audience, and not reflective of the general US population.
+Data has been collected from U.S. adults on a daily or weekly basis, dependent upon topic, since March 10, 2020.
+All data is sourced from Fluent’s portfolio of owned and operated media properties.
+Results are specific to the Fluent audience and not reflective of the general U.S. population.

 The data presented on this site does not reflect the official opinion, policy or position of Fluent, Inc. This research is only meant to inform and illustrate, as an example, the rich data assets Fluent can derive insights from to drive in-market strategies.